LsHalloArchive/HimawariDownloader/README.md

 * [ ] Custom save location and file names
 * [ ] Zoomable preview window
 * [ ] Update progress bar corresponding to status
+* [ ] Make saving a new thread so the UI doesn't become unresponsive

 # Download
 Get the latest version from the releases page: https://github.com/LsHallo/HimawariDownloader/releases